AmaZulu coach McCarthy expresses interest in vacant Bafana Bafana job | Goal.com

 "After playing there I have had that taste of what the best league in the world is about and what is required of you so that is mouth-watering and that is my biggest desire."

-With the Fifa World Cup qualifiers upcoming, the South African Football Association is expected to name a new coach soon.
+With the Fifa World Cup qualifiers coming up, the South African Football Association is expected to name a new coach soon.